alphamikle/nanc_docs/docs/packages/nanc_fields.md

 Now to the details - what is this field?
 It allows you to store "compiled" UI code in raw binary form, maximally optimized for use in the application.
 It's worth noting that the conversion is done only over the UI code, but not over the screen type (`Scrollable` / `Stack`).

 What is the purpose of this field in the first place?
-If you have a large and complex screen created entirely with NUI, the time to parse it in the application can take more than `8ms, which in turn can cause hangs when rendering such screens.
+If you have a large and complex screen created entirely with Nui, the time to parse it in the application can take more than `8ms, which in turn can cause hangs when rendering such screens.
 The rendering of the interface from the binary format, on the other hand, is significantly faster (we are talking about several tens or even hundreds of times).
-Therefore, if you want to further optimize the performance of complex screens created with NUI, it makes sense to use this code format.
+Therefore, if you want to further optimize the performance of complex screens created with Nui, it makes sense to use this code format.

 At the same time, this optimized format is an addition to the usual XML-based format, and is stored in a separate column (or field of the document).